DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Vanessa Ngan, Staff Writer, 2003.
 Updated by Chief Editor: Hon Assoc Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2015.
 Copy edited by Gus Mitchell.
 April 2018.

-Biological agents, also known as biologics, biologic therapies, or biological response modifiers, are drugs derived from living material (human, plant, animal, or micro-organism).
+Biological agents or treatments, also known as biologics, biologic therapies, or biological response modifiers, are drugs derived from living material (human, plant, animal, or microorganism).
 They interfere with specific parts of the body's immune system to treat and prevent immune-mediated inflammatory disorders and cancers.
 They are also called targeted therapies.

 Biological agents approved for the treatment of psoriasis include:

-Evidence strongly suggests that psoriasis is a disorder of the immune system.
-This basically means that an individual's immune system starts reacting against his or her own tissue.
-In this particular instance, abnormally large numbers of T cells (a type of white blood cell) trigger the release of cytokines (chemicals in the body's immune system) that can cause inflammation, redness, itching and flaky skin patches characteristic of psoriasis.
+Psoriasis is a disorder of the immune system.
+In psoriasis, abnormally large numbers of T cells trigger the release of cytokines that cause inflammation, redness, itching and flaky skin patches.

 Biological agents work by interfering with specific components of the autoimmune response.
 Unlike general immunosuppressants that suppress the entire immune system, biological agents can fight more selectively and target only those chemicals involved in causing psoriasis.

 Etanercept, infliximab and adalimumab belong to the class of biological medicines called tumour necrosis factor-alpha (TNFα) blockers.
 These work by blocking the activity of TNFα, the primary cytokine involved in psoriasis.
 Ustekinumab targets interleukin-12 (IL-12) and IL-23.
-Secukinumb, ixekinumab and brodalumab target IL-17.
+Guselkumab and tildrakizumab target IL 23.
+Secukinumab, ixekinumab and brodalumab target IL-17.

 All these biological medicines are given at defined intervals.
 The interval between doses is dependent on each individual biological medicine.
 Etanercept, alefacept and efalizumab are usually once weekly, and adalimumab is every two weeks by self-administered subcutaneous injection.
 Infliximab is given by intravenous infusion at a hospital or clinic, 3 times over a period of 6 weeks and then every 8 weeks.